ByteXenon/LuaXen/README.md

 **What is the purpose of this project?**

-This project aims to transform/compile Lua(u) code of any version.
+This project aims to transform/compile/deobfuscate/etc. Lua(u) code of any version.
 It started as a hobby but has potential for future expansion.

+**What is the current status of this project?**

+This project is currently in beta, and is not ready for production use.
+We're working on it, but it will take some time.

+**Can you deobfuscate ...?**

+We're working on it, but it's not ready yet, we're not your personal army or deobfuscating service, so please don't ask us to deobfuscate your code.

+**Can I contribute?**

+Yes, you can!
+We're always looking for new contributors, so feel free to fork this project and make a pull request.
+We'll review it as soon as possible.

+**Can I use this project in my own project?**

+Yes, feel free to use this project in your own project.
+Basically, you can do whatever you want with this project, as long as you credit us, and follow the license of this project.